This creamy shrimp pasta with broccoli has a velvety parmesan cheese sauce that is light but still comforting.

 - 1/2 teaspoon sea salt

 - 1/2 cup grated Parmesan Regiano cheese, divided

 - Cook pasta according to package directions.

-- Meanwhile, saute the mushrooms, broccoli florets and onion in olive oil in a large non stick skillet until tender.
+- Meanwhile, sauté the broccoli florets and onion in olive oil in a large non stick skillet until tender.
 Add garlic; cook 1 minute longer.

-- Add the shrimp, broth and seasonings.
+- Add the shrimp, broth and fresh herbs.
 Bring to a boil.

 - Reduce heat; and cook for 4-5 minutes or until sauce is slightly thickened and shrimp turn pink.

 - Stir in 1/4 cup of the cheese and the butter.